RHV-team/RapidHRV/paper/paper.md

 # Summary

-`RapidHRV` is a Python package dedicated to the preprocessing, analysis, and visualization of time-domain heart rate and heart rate variability.
+`RapidHRV` is a Python package dedicated to the preprocessing, analysis, and visualization of time-domain heart rate (HR) and heart rate variability (HRV).
 Each of these modules can be executed with one line of code and includes automated cleaning.
-Validation in real and simulated datasets generally showed good-to-excellent recovery of heart rate and heart rate variability, though estimates in photoplethysmography were less stable under higher movement settings.
+Validation in real and simulated datasets showed good-to-excellent recovery of heart rate and heart rate variability, though estimates in photoplethysmography were less stable under higher movement settings.

 # Statement of need

-Evidence has outlined a link between heart rate (HR), heart rate variability (HRV), and health-related risks [@Hillebrand:2013; @Jandackova:2016].
+Evidence has outlined a link between HR, HRV, and health-related risks [@Hillebrand:2013; @Jandackova:2016].
 There is now an influx of research looking into whether these measures can be derived in naturalistic settings using e.g. wrist-worn photoplethysmography [@Georgiou:2018; @Mulcahy:2019].
 A key issue that arises in these settings however is the low signal to noise ratio